adoxa/ansicon/readme.md

 the latter will explicitly reset them.
 The environment variable `ANSICON_DEF` can be used to change the default colors (same value as `-m`; setting the variable does not change the current colors).

+The first time a program clears the screen (`\e[2J`) will actually scroll in a new window (assuming the buffer is bigger than the window, of course).
+Subsequent clears will then blank the window.
+However, if the window has scrolled, or the cursor is on the last line of the buffer, it will again scroll in a new window.

 ### Ignored Sequences